Front Mission 4: Plot

-Set in 2096, the story of Front Mission 4 takes place in Venezuela and Europe.
+Front Mission 4 is set in 2096, taking place in between the events of Front Mission 1st and Front Mission 2.
+The story takes place in Venezuela and Europe.
 Since the revelations of the true causes behind the 2nd Huffman Conflict in 2092, the world grew wary of the Republic of Zaftra.
 Zaftra began losing foreign investments and many businesses withdrew from the union, resulting in major economic losses.
 Superpowers such as the United States of the New Continent (USN) refused offers from the union to import their natural resources, the major economic driver of their economy.
 With a failing economy and growing distrust from the world community, the Republic of Zaftra disbanded the Peace Mediation Organization (PMO) in 2094.
 Meanwhile, the discovery of natural resources in Poland led the European Community (EC) to stop importing raw materials from Zaftra.
 Consequently, Zaftran citizens began migrating to other countries in search for work.
 In 2096, the Republic of Zaftra returned to the spotlight after a mysterious blitzkrieg of EC military bases leaves Europe in an imminent resource crisis.
 Elsewhere in the world, Venezuela suddenly declares independence from the USN.

 The plot of Front Mission 4 revolves around two individuals - Durandal recruit Elsa Eliane and USN sergeant Darril Traubel.
 In 2096, five military bases in Germany are simultaneously attacked by unknown assailants.
 The EC leadership discuss the attacks and appoint the union's Durandal military research unit to lead the probe.
 While probing for evidence at a Bundeswehr base, they encounter Rolf Wagner, the leader of the Bundeswehr's elite Blauer Nebel special forces unit.
 The Durandal theorize that the attackers staged out of a small base in Denmark and run into some opposition there, but another set of wanzers ambush the Durandal after they return to Germany with their findings, which includes a wanzer AI microchip.
 The team delivers the microchip to Niklas Glaeser, a German general leading the investigation.
 In a news conference, Glaeser's revelations that the attackers were USN puzzle the Durandal, who believe they were of Zaftran origin.